 REV's 40+ initiatives to build a clean, resilient, and more affordable energy system for all New Yorkers are found in the New York State Energy Plan and are grouped into seven general categories.
-Read about some of these initiatives below or download the full New York State Energy Plan.
+Read about some of these initiatives below or visit the New York State Energy Plan site for more information.

 1. Renewable Energy